Aubert-Antoine/EL_3003-IA_et_Deep_Learning/README.md

 A focus is made on hyper-parameters, and regularisation techniques.
 The principal data proced are images from the MNIST dataset or some custom datasets.

 ## Project :
-The **[`final project`](https://github.com/Aubert-Antoine/EL_3003-IA_et_Deep_Learning/blob/main/Project%20FaceRecognition/TP7_FaceRecognition.ipynb)** is to make face rocognition on a small data base with a CNN, and then compare the efficency with other kind of classifier, such as KNN, SVM, and so on.
+The **[`final project`](https://github.com/Aubert-Antoine/EL_3003-IA_et_Deep_Learning/blob/main/Project%20FaceRecognition/TP7_FaceRecognition.ipynb)** is to do face rocognition on a small data base with a CNN, and then compare the efficency with other kind of classifier, such as KNN, SVM, and so on.
 > Find [here](https://github.com/Aubert-Antoine/EL_3003-IA_et_Deep_Learning/blob/main/Project%20FaceRecognition/Report.pdf) our report on the final project

 #### Packages :
 - cv2